wireless-road/detector/README.md

 ### Discussion

-Tracker is composed of a UI thread plus four worker threads.
+Detector is composed of a UI thread plus four worker threads.

-- tracker.cpp:  UI thread.
+- detector.cpp:  UI thread.
 It launches the other threads and goes to sleep for the duration of the test.
 - capturer.{h,cpp}:  V4L2 image video capture thread.
 It sets up the V4L2 device, captures frames from the device and sends them to the encoder and target detection threads.